M-AI-lgthm/FinAIChatbot/README.md

 Personalized Responses: It uses the retrieved information to craft a helpful, context-aware answer.

-Professional Persona: The chatbot's initial system prompt ensures it behaves like a professional and helpful financial assistant.
+Professional Persona: The chatbot's initial system prompt ensures it behaves like a professional and helpful financial sales assistant.